Yushi5058/dotfiles/readme.md

 ## Note

 * The dotfiles are in constant change.
 (WIP)
-* I will probably us Endeavour OS in the future.
+* I will probably use Endeavour OS in the future.